watchexec/watchexec/doc/watchexec.1.md

 debouncing), in a human readable form.
 This is useful for debugging filters.

-Use -v when you need more diagnostic information.
+Use -vvv instead when you need more diagnostic information.

 **\--manual**